NoumenaDigital/npl-integrations/README.md

 #### Setup

-1. run `mvn install` to generate the webapp client from the NPL code
+From the root directory, run `make install-webapp` to generate the webapp client from the NPL code and install webapp dependencies
-2. run `cd webapp && npm install`

 #### Running

-run `cd webapp && npm run dev`
+From the root directory, run `make run-webapp`

+To stop the service, press `Ctrl+C`
+To keep the service running and continue this walkthrough, open a new terminal window.

 ### Streamlit UI